 WMCC Alerts is the emergency notification system that will help insure rapid and reliable mass communication to students, faculty and staff.
 The WMCC Alert system is designed to communicate with cell phones (text and voice messages), landlines and email systems, should a crisis, emergency situation, or weather closure/delay occur on the WMCC campus.
-Students are automatically registered to receive alerts via college email, and will be prompted to provide emergency contact information to receive alerts via phone and/or text messaging upon initial entry into the Student Information System (SIS).
-To update go to the Student Information System, click the "Personal Information" tab.
+Students are automatically registered to receive alerts via college email, and can provide emergency contact information to receive alerts via phone and/or text messaging in the Student Information System (SIS), under the "Personal Information" tab.
 WMCC Alerts is located at the bottom of the screen.